Council LogoCouncil

 ClaudeClaudeChatGPTChatGPTGeminiGemini

-See Grounding (AI) in Action
+See Grounding in Action

 Council lets you compare responses from multiple AI models side-by-side.
 Experience different approaches to the same prompt instantly.